Mayamariaruth/calima/README.md

 - Static menu with Starters, Mains and Desserts sections.
 - Clear names of each menu item and prices underneath.

-I wanted

 ![Menu](docs/images/features/menu.png)

 ### Booking form
 - Only accessible to logged in users.
 - Extensive booking form with pre-populated fields with the user details.
-- Booking requirements displayed to the user.
+- Booking requirements are displayed to the user.
 - Error messages under each field if the added booking details do not match the requirements.
 - Error message under the navigation bar if the user tries to book a new booking with details that already exist in another booking on their profile.

-I wanted

 ![Booking form](docs/images/features/book.png)

 ### User

 #### Booking success
-- Only accessible to the user (not admin).
 - Page that comes up after a successful booking made by the user.
-- A brief "thank you" text and
+- A brief "thank you" text and information of what is next to come.
+- A button to the user profile.
+- Success message under the navigation bar.

 ![Booking success](docs/images/features/book-success.png)

 #### Profile

--
+- CRUD - User profile only accessible by the user (not admin).
+- Highlights the user account details.
+- Highlights the user's booking details.
+- Buttons to edit/delete the account.
+- Buttons to edit/delete the bookings (on smaller screens the buttons are removed to save space and one main action button is added with a dropdown list of the actions).
+- Success messages under navigation bar after completed actions (edit/delete).

+This is the CRUD operation of the site, where a user can view, edit and delete information.
+For future features, I wanted to create a similar profile for the admin instead of just the admin panel built by Django.

 ![Profile](docs/images/features/profile.png)

 #### Edit/delete account

--
+- Edit user account details form.
+- Error messages under each field if the new account details are already in use.
+- Delete account confirmation page with buttons to delete or cancel.

 ![Edit/delete account](docs/images/features/edit-acc.png)

 ![Edit/delete bookings](docs/images/features/del-acc.png)

 #### Edit/delete bookings

--
+- Edit booking details form.
-- Error messages under each field if the added booking details do not match the requirements.
+- Error messages under each field if the added booking details do not match the booking requirements.
 - Error message under the navigation bar if the user tries to book a new booking with details that already exist in another booking on their profile.
+- Delete booking confirmation page with buttons to delete or cancel.

 ![Edit/delete bookings](docs/images/features/edit-book.png)